zsvoboda/epic_demo/DEMO.md

 ---

-## Step 13: Map SMB Share on Windows
+## Step 11: Map SMB Share on Windows

+The Windows machine represents the workstation of an Epic end user.

 1. Open File Explorer.
 2. Map a network drive using: